waynodiablo/Oystercard/oystercard/13_create_station_class.md

 - What does the DRY acronym mean?
 Why is it important to keep your code DRY?

 ## To complete this challenge:
-- [ ] Write up a plan for how you will interact with your code and manually test in IRB.
+- [ ] Write up a plan for how you will interact with your code and manually test in IRB
 - [ ] Test drive the creation of a Station class that exposes a name and a zone variable
-- [ ] Write a test that checks that the journey now contains information about zones and make it pass
+- [ ] Write a test that checks that the station now contains information about zone and make it pass
-- [ ] Use only one expectation per test.
-Use multiple `describe` blocks if necessary
+- [ ] Use only one expectation per test

 ## Suggested resources:
 - [Betterspecs#let](http://betterspecs.org/#let)